yonatan-dvir/website-yonatan-dvir/README.md

 - media.html
 - review.html

-## What is jQuery used for?
-(Q2)

-jQuery is a fast, small, and feature-rich JavaScript library.
-It makes things like HTML document traversal and manipulation, event handling, animation, and Ajax much simpler with an easy-to-use API that works across a multitude of browsers. jQuery takes a lot of common tasks that require many lines of JavaScript code to accomplish, and wraps them into methods that you can call with a single line of code.

-## Describe the functionality of my JavaScript code (Q3)
+## Describe the functionality of my JavaScript code

 **The JavaScript code in the home page(yonatan-dvir.html) implements a simple quiz game where users are presented with a series of questions and are required to select the correct answer from a set of options displayed as images.
 Here's a breakdown of the functionality:**